 If you have an advising appointment, please pick up your file prior to your meeting to assist your advisor.
 After your appointment please return the file as soon as possible.

-Most Biology professors are advisors in their specialty.
+Biology Professors are advisors in their specialty.
 (Click for the list of advisors based on subject/specialty.)
 Each advisor schedules their own appointments.
-Please see our directory for professors' contact information and office hours.
+Please see our directory for professors' contact information.
 You may contact them by email, telephone, or wait for office hours.

 Students can register for most Biology courses on Eaglenet.
 Exceptions that may prevent Eaglenet registration are for prerequisite deficiencies, advising and other holds, major declaration, maximum class size is reached (class is full), or special permission is required.
 Here is some information that may help overcome registration problems.